torgro/HashData/README.md

 ## Bloglink

-Here is a link to a blogpost explaining stuff!
+Here is a link to a blogpost explaining stuff [http://asaconsultant.blogspot.no/2017/02/serialize-data-with-powershell.html](http://asaconsultant.blogspot.no/2017/02/serialize-data-with-powershell.html)!

 Cheers